applicaster/x-ray/readme.md

 This helper dynamically resolves dependency to either project or maven artifact, and also stores dependency information in the project.
 Stored dependency information later used by maven publishing script to build POM file.
-This approach allows to avoid dependency resolution failures due to the fact that, during publishing, extensions are dependent on the artifacts that only about to be published.
+This approach allows to avoid dependency resolution failures due to the fact that, during publishing, extensions are dependent on the artifacts that are only about to be published.

 # To Do: